Three circles

 The addict then lists "middle line" or "boundary behaviors" in the second or "middle circle."
 These include behaviors that may or may not be appropriate but lead to the bottom line behaviors listed in the inner circle.
 Examples of middle-circle behaviors include not getting enough sleep, overwork, procrastination, etc.

-Outer CircleFinally, the addict list their "top lines" or healthy behaviors in the "outer circle."
+Outer Circle (or top line)Finally, the addict list their "top lines" or healthy behaviors in the "outer circle."
 These "outer circle" behaviors lead the addict away from the objectionable behavior listed in the inner circle.
 Examples include going to a recovery meeting, calling one's sponsor or other person in the addict's support group, spiritual reading, recovery writing, etc.

 This visual image of three circles can help addicts realize when they are in trouble and what they need to do to move closer to their definition of a healthy behavior.

-Top lines

-Addicts speak of top lines to prevent approaching doing something which may trigger a slip, relapse or loss of sobriety.

-As addicts work with sponsors to help them understand their addiction and the behaviors which trigger their addiction or actions which endanger their sobriety, they form a list of things which tip them off that they are in danger.
-Top lines are flags on the edge of minefield.
-The mines are bottom line behaviour.

-Bottom lines

-Bottom line behaviour is any sexual or emotional or physical act which, once engaged in, leads to loss of control of the addictive process.

-There are warning signs sometimes called mid-lines, or accessory behaviors, which warn the addict that s/he may be engaging in behaviour which may lead to loss of sobriety.

-An example of mid-line behaviour for a Sex Addict might be cruising the streets or looking at the covers of pornographic magazines.
-These behaviours can lead to loss of sobriety.